 Personal Character Traits

-Personal character traits are the attitudes you have toward your activities and the challenges they present.
-These traits may be positive, negative or often in between, depending on the situation.
+Your personal character traits consist of the attitudes you have toward your activities and the challenges they present.

 Questions you may have include: